 Opiates are powerful painkillers that come from the opium poppy.
 Opiates come in varying strengths and formulas.
 Some provide instant relief and are short-acting, while others are meant for long-term use.
 Still, all opiates work in the same way in the brain to produce similar effects, and so all can result in a painkiller addiction.
-When this occurs, detox and ongoing treatment are required.
+When someone becomes physically dependent on an opiate, their body will experience terrible withdrawal symptoms within hours after their last use.
+When this occurs, professional detox and ongoing treatment are required.

 The National Institute on Drug Abuse (NIDA) reports that between 26.4 million and 36 million people around the world abuse opiate drugs.
 The New York Times reported recently that opioids are responsible for more deaths than any other medication or drug.